divya2206/divya2206.github.io/index.md

 My work has been published in [IEEE RA-L](https://www.ieee-ras.org/publications/ra-l) (presented at ICRA 2020) and presented at [ICRA 2022](https://www.ieee-ras.org/component/rseventspro/event/2095-icra-2022).
 2 journal preprints are currently under development from my Ph.D. research.
 1 journal preprint has been accepted and 1 journal preprint has been submitted from my postdoctoral research.
 11 conference abstracts were presented at conferences including [APS](https://www.aps.org/membership/join) and [SICB](https://sicb.org/).

 I have been shortlisted (**8** finalists out of **210** talks selected) for the [Best Student Paper finalist (Division of Comparative Biomechanics)](https://sicb.burkclients.com/wp/?page_id=2124) at the SICB Annual Meeting in 2023.
 I have also received a Mechanical Engineering Departmental Fellowship for the first year of my Ph.D.
-I have received a Merit Scholarship for the academic years 2013 - 2014 and 2014- 2025 during my undergraduate studies.
+I have received a **Merit Scholarship** for the first and second year of my undergraduate studies.

 ## Mentorship & Service